ECON 3019 Political Economy

 Coordinator Heath Spong Opens in new window

-Description This unit examines various political economy approaches to the analysis of economics, mainly associated with Marxian, post-Keynesian, evolutionary schools of thought as well as development economics and the perspectives of international political economy.
+Description This subject examines various political economy approaches to the analysis of economics, mainly associated with Marxian, post-Keynesian, evolutionary schools of thought as well as development economics and the perspectives of international political economy.
 These may be regarded as the main alternatives to neo-classical economic theory.
-As they do not represent a unified body of thought, the unit will survey the main contributions of each, focusing on both the positive aspects of theory and the negative aspects relating to the critique of neo-classical theory.
+As they do not represent a unified body of thought, the subject will survey the main contributions of each, focusing on both the positive aspects of theory and the negative aspects relating to the critique of neo-classical theory.

 Student Contribution Band HECS Band 4 10cp

 Check your HECS Band contribution amount via the Fees page.

 ECON 1008 OR

 - Explain the limitations of mainstream approaches to economics

 - Consider a wider range of economic and developmental problems in international political economy using research methods and methodologies appropriate to those problems